tkodev/lib-facetor/README.md

 # facets.js (WIP)
-- a npm / bower module for faceted filtering of an array
+- 🔍 a npm / bower module for faceted filtering of an array

 ## USAGE
 ### Build index
-- To initiate the module, create an obj of containing facetable attributes, and an array of items which has those attributes.
+- To initiate the module, create an obj containing facetable attributes, and an array of items which has those attributes.
 ```js
 var Facets = require('facets')